oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     ![User OCID](images/get-user-id-02.png)

-3. Return to Cloud Shell and retrieve your tenancy OCID.
-Store it in a temporary location (i.e. text file).
+3. Now, we return to our Cloud Shell instance and retrieve the tenancy OCID.
+Copy it somewhere for now, like a text file.

     ```
     <copy>echo $OCI_TENANCY</copy>
     ```

-4. Initiate CLI configuration.
+4. Initiate CLI configuration by running:

     ```
     <copy>oci setup config</copy>